TDarkShadow/iheartnewvegas/main.md

 - FOMOD options to install:
   - [X] Medium (2K) Resolution

+> ℹ️ The mod has the unfortunate effect of displaying the helmet overlay during ending slideshows if your character is wearing a helmet.
+This is because of how the slideshows were designed.
+It is very much recommended you unequip your helmet whenever you are about to finish the game or DLCs (provided you haven't installed (Ending Slideshows Ultimate Edition Overhaul).

 [**Worn-Out Scope Crosshair Replacers**](https://www.nexusmods.com/newvegas/mods/43181)
 Replaces the vanilla scopes with worn-out scopes to give them a post-apocalyptic feel.
 - Install **Worn-Out Scopes** (Main files).